piyushxh/ngHmr/README.md

 # NgHmr - Step 2

-In this branch "step2", we have a small but important modification to `main.ts`:
+In this branch, "step2", we have a small but important modification to `main.ts`:

 ```
 if(module['hot']) {